RichesPalace/RICHES_PALACE/README.md

 Why This Architecture for model iQH.3.1?
-Model iQH.3.1 starts with a small but capable network (roughly 15,000 parameters) to enable fast training cycles and easy debugging on common hardware.
+Model iQH.3.1 starts with a small but capable network (around 15,000 parameters) to enable fast training cycles and easy debugging on common hardware.
 The 128 → 64 progression reduces dimensionality step-by-step while preserving important information.
 Batch Normalization is placed after most dense layers because forex data distributions shift constantly (non-stationary environment).
 This technique keeps internal activations in a consistent range, reduces training instability, and prevents problems like vanishing or exploding gradients.
 The 5-dimensional output aligns perfectly with SAC requirements for continuous control in trading.
 It commonly represents parameters such as mean and log-standard deviation for two Gaussian actions (e.g., position size and directional bias), plus auxiliary outputs if needed.
 This allows model iQH.3.1 to make precise, nuanced decisions instead of simple buy/sell/hold choices.
 The training so far shows no crashes, no NaN values, and no divergence, which confirms the architecture handles noisy financial data effectively during the ongoing learning process.